October 27, 2023

-The term ‘reactive changes’ is used in pathology reports to describe cells that look abnormal under a microscope as a result of alterations in their environment.
-Common alterations include infection, physical injury, medication effects, and inflammation.
-Reactive changes can be seen anywhere in the body.
-Reactive changes are non-cancerous or benign.
+In pathology, the term ‘reactive changes’ is used to describe cells or tissues that look abnormal as a result of alterations in their environment.
+These changes can include infection, physical injury, medication, and inflammation.
+By definition, these changes are benign (non-cancerous) in nature.

-Anything that changes the environment of a tissue can cause the cells in the tissue to show reactive changes.
-For example, common causes include inflammation, viral or bacterial infections, medications/drugs, physical trauma/stress on a tissue, and radiation.
-Reactive changes can also be seen in the non-cancerous cells surrounding a benign (non-cancerous) or malignant (cancerous) tumour.
+Anything that alters the environment of a tissue can cause the cells in the tissue to show reactive changes.
+Common causes include inflammation, viral or bacterial infections, medications/drugs, physical trauma/stress on a tissue, and radiation.
+Reactive changes can also be seen in the tissues surrounding a tumour.

 Pathologists use the term ‘favour’ when the features seen under a microscope are most likely reactive but when other types of changes cannot be completely excluded.
-For example, sometimes it can be difficult for a pathologist to tell the difference between reactive changes and a type of abnormal growth called ‘dysplasia’.
+For example, in some situations, it can be difficult for a pathologist to tell the difference between reactive changes and a precancerous growth called dysplasia.
 This is because both of these two conditions share many microscopic features.
-In this situation ‘favour’ would be used to show that there was some uncertainty with the diagnosis and that further diagnostic tests may be necessary.
+In this situation, ‘favour’ would be used to show that there was some uncertainty with the diagnosis and that further diagnostic tests may be necessary.